Hesam-Rashidi/Hesam-Rashidi.github.io/README.md

    php -S localhost:8000
    ```

-## How to Fork and Customize
+## How to Customize

-This template is designed to be easily forkable and customizable:
+This template is designed to be easily customizable:

 ### Quick Start
 1. **Fork this repository** to your GitHub account